 Trench coats are the first option that comes to mind when we think of transitional long coats.
 The single-breasted trench coat has a single column of buttons, which makes it easily wearable outerwear.
 There is a wide lapel collar and a waist belt, which you can adjust accordingly.
 Trench coats are commonly worn in earthy tones like brown, khaki, and beige, but black, grey, and navy are the most versatile trench coats for women.

-Trench coats with a double column for buttons is a trendy type of long coat that looks very sophisticated.
+Leather trench coats with a double column for buttons is a trendy type of long leather coat that looks very sophisticated.
 They are made with a lighter material for the transitional weather and heavier material like leather, wool, or corduroy for winter.
 The stylish double-breasted trench coat is definitely a wardrobe necessity.

 Quilted Parka Coat